Review of troubling R3 Stem Cell clinic chain

 There are several reasons.

-For instance, last summer I wrote about how R3 was one of several clinic firms apparently doing intranasal stem cell procedures on patients.
+For instance, R3 has been one of several clinic firms apparently doing intranasal stem cell procedures on patients.
 That strikes me as very risky.
 Some material could inadvertently end up in the brain.

 Also, a recent article by Caroline Chen in the New Yorker summarized other key issues.

-I was struck in Chen’s article by the description of R3 leader David Greene’s past track record when he was active as a physician including this passage:
+I was struck in Chen’s description of R3 leader David Greene’s past track record when he was active as a physician.
+Check out this passage:

 “Four more of Greene’s patients died in that two-year period.
 Others suffered from infections, meningitis, excessive bleeding, and permanent injuries, such as a dropped foot.
 Alarmed by the “sheer volume of cases” and Greene’s “continued insistence that he made no mistakes in the care of his patients,” the Arizona Medical Board revoked his license in 2009.”